Hospitaller Templar heritage

 Bellechassagne

 village), remarkable crosses.
-Open every day.
+Open daily.

 3